MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 -   create analytics solutions using these Fabric items.

 Additionally, if you cancel your trial, you may not be able to start another trial.
+If you want to retain your data and continue to use Microsoft Fabric (Preview), you can [purchase a capacity](../enterprise/buy-subsription.md) and migrate your workspaces to that capacity.
+To learn more about workspaces and license mode settings, see [Workspaces](workspaces.md).

 ## Administer user access to a Fabric (Preview) trial